learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 If you are frequently releasing during the day, that could lead to several interruptions to real-time feeds.

-**Creating a new Deployment for every release is less obvious but better choice.**
+**Creating a new Deployment for every release is a less obvious but better choice.**

 Existing users can continue streaming updates while the most recent Deployment serves the new users.